zackmvmt/nfl-squares/README.md

 ## Launching to Heroku
   1. Create a new app: `heroku apps:create nameofyourapp`.
-  2. Just in case, make sure there is one dyno set up: `heroku ps:scale web=1`.
+  2. Just in case, make sure there is at least one dyno: `heroku ps:scale web=1`.
   3. Push it up to Heroku: `git push heroku master`.
   4. Check it out!